Browse by Region

 Confirmation of charges

-On 12 June, at the request Mr. Gbagbo, Pre-Trial Chamber I postponed the commencement of a confirmation of charges hearing—which will determine whether the case against Mr. Gbagbo can be sent to trial—to 13 August 2012.
-Originally scheduled to start on 18 June, the postponement of the hearing is intended to give the defense more preparation time.
-However, on 3 August, the hearing was postponed for a second time until a medical evaluation of Mr. Gbagbo’s fitness to take part in the case is carried out.
+On 12 June 2012, at the request Mr. Gbagbo, Pre-Trial Chamber I postponed the commencement of a confirmation of charges hearing to trial—to 13 August 2012.
+Originally scheduled to start on 18 June, the postponement of the hearing was intended to give the defense more preparation time.
+However, on 3 August 2012, the hearing was postponed for a second time to allow a medical evaluation of Mr. Gbagbo’s fitness to take part in the case is carried out.

-On 24-25 September 2012, Pre-Trial Chamber I held a closed hearing to discuss the fitness of Mr. Gbagbo to take part in the pending confirmation of charges hearing.
-On 2 November, judges ruled that he was fit to take part in the proceedings and the hearing would be rescheduled.
+On 24-25 September 2012, PTC I held a closed hearing to discuss the fitness of Mr. Gbagbo to take part in the pending confirmation of charges hearing.
+On 2 November 2012, judges ruled that he was fit to take part in the proceedings and the hearing would be rescheduled.

-Following a hearing on the status of the case on 11 December 2012, pre-trial judges decided that a key confirmation of charges hearing to decide whether the case against Mr. Gbagbo will move to trial will begin on 19 February 2013.
+Following a hearing on the status of the case on 11 December 2012, pre-trial judges decided that a key confirmation of charges hearing to move to trial would begin on 19 February 2013.

 Appeal Chamber confirms ICC jurisdiction